garrandall/popular-music-data/tracks/super-high-rick-ross-ne-yo.md

 Only fly bitches ride with the Boss, take a look

-Put your eyes to the sky, that's where you'll find meee (ooh ooh ooh) Cuz we are, we are super high ooh yeah, ooh yeah
+Put your eyes to the sky, that's where you'll find meee (ohoohhoh Cuz we are, we are super high ohyeah, ooheah

 What the fuck are they yellin' ?